MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- A Closer Look at Learned Optimization: Stability, Robustness, and Inductive Biases. [[paper]](https://arxiv.org/abs/2209.11208)
+  - James Harrison, Luke Metz, Jascha Sohl-Dickstein. *NeurIPS 2022*
+  - Key Word: Optimizer; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> We use tools from dynamical systems to investigate the inductive biases and stability properties of optimization algorithms, and apply the resulting insights to designing inductive biases for blackbox optimizers.
+Our investigation begins with a noisy quadratic model, where we characterize conditions in which optimization is stable, in terms of eigenvalues of the training dynamics.
+We then introduce simple modifications to a learned optimizer's architecture and meta-training procedure which lead to improved stability, and improve the optimizer's inductive bias.

 - UMIX: Improving Importance Weighting for Subpopulation Shift via Uncertainty-Aware Mixup. [[paper]](https://arxiv.org/abs/2209.08928)
   - Zongbo Han, Zhipeng Liang, Fan Yang, Liu Liu, Lanqing Li, Yatao Bian, Peilin Zhao, Bingzhe Wu, Changqing Zhang, Jianhua Yao. *NeurIPS 2022*
   - Key Word: Importance Weighting; Subpopulation Shift; Mixup.